Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: Introduction

 \mypara{Related Works}

-\myipara{Probabilistic verification of Neural Networks} Neural networks are extremely nonlinear.
-This poses significant challenges for establishing probabilistic guarantees.
-Unlike deterministic techniques for verification of neural networks, the probabilistic techniques for classification task does not directly extend to segmentation tasks.
-A key obstacle arises from the use of the union bound\footnote{$\Pr\left[ P_1 \wedge P_2 \wedge \ldots \wedge P_n \right] \geq 1 - \sum_{i=1}^n \left(1 - \Pr[P_i]\right)$}, which causes the guarantees to deteriorate rapidly in high-dimensional segmentation settings.
-A prominent research direction in probabilistic verification is randomized smoothing, first introduced for classifiers~\cite{cohen2019certified} and later adapted to segmentation models~\cite{fischer2021scalable}, with subsequent improvements in~\cite{anani2024adaptive, hao2022gsmooth}.
-More recently, conformal inference has also been explored as a way to provide probabilistic guarantees in classification tasks~\cite{jeary2024verifiably}.
-In this work, we extend this line of research by applying conformal inference to segmentation task.
-Although the guarantee formulation may differ, we numerically show that our method can significantly reduce the conservatism compared to existing SOTA on segmentation tasks.
+\mypara{Deterministic Verification of Neural Networks} Deterministic verification of neural networks has been addressed using several well-established techniques, such as Satisfiability Modulo Theories (SMT) solvers~\citep{duong2023dpll,katz2017reluplex,wu2024marabou}, Mixed Integer Linear Programming (MILP) formulations~\citep{anderson2020strong,cheng2017maximum,tjeng2017evaluating}, and different types of reachability analysis~\citep{bak2020improved,tran2020verification}.
+Many of the existing methods can be also viewed through the general framework of branch-and-bound algorithms~\citep{bunel2020branch}, which iteratively partition and prune the input domain to either uncover counterexamples or prove correctness.
+Prominent tools in this area are, $\alpha,\beta$-CROWN, \citep{zhou2024scalable}, PyRAT~\citep{lemesle2024neural}, and Marabou~\citep{wu2024marabou}.
+Existing deterministic techniques do not scale to segmentation models because of their high level of complexity and dimensionality.

-\myipara{Deterministic Verification of Neural Networks} Deterministic verification of neural networks aims to provide formal guarantees that the network’s outputs meet a given specification for all inputs within a prescribed set.
-This problem has been addressed using several well-established techniques, such as Satisfiability Modulo Theories (SMT) solvers~\citep{duong2023dpll,katz2017reluplex,wu2024marabou}, Mixed Integer Linear Programming (MILP) formulations~\citep{anderson2020strong,cheng2017maximum,tjeng2017evaluating}, and different types of reachability analysis~\citep{bak2020improved,tran2020verification}.
-Many of these methods can be viewed through the general framework of branch-and-bound algorithms~\citep{bunel2020branch}, which iteratively partition and prune the input domain to either uncover counterexamples or prove correctness.
-Prominent tools in this area, including $\alpha,\beta$-CROWN~\citep{zhou2024scalable}, PyRAT~\citep{lemesle2024neural}, and Marabou~\citep{wu2024marabou}, have demonstrated strong results in recent VNN-COMP competitions~\cite{brix2024fifth}, consistently ranking at the top of evaluation benchmarks.
-A key component of branch-and-bound approaches is computing tight output bounds for neural networks over constrained input regions.
-Techniques like interval arithmetic~\citep{cheng2017maximum,pulina2010abstraction} are commonly employed to compute these bounds, influencing both the accuracy and computational efficiency of the verification.
+\mypara{Conformal Inference} The integration of CI with formal verification techniques has recently received noticeable interest, that is primarily due to its accuracy and level of scalability.
+For instance, \cite{bortolussi2019neural} merges CI with neural state classifiers to develop a stochastic runtime verification algorithm. \cite{lindemann2023safe,zecchin2024forking} employs CI to guarantee results in MPC control using a trained model. \cite{tonkens2023scalable} applies CI for planning with probabilistic safety guarantees, and \cite{hashemi2023data,hashemi2024statistical} employs CI for reachability of stochastic dynamical systems, see \cite{lindemann2024formal} for a recent survey article.